 Ever wondered what it’s like to live in a fairy-tale house?
 Antoni Gaudi’s most famous house is a masterpiece with the irregularities of the natural world.
 Casa Mila has a curved façade and natural landscape.
 Also, it consists of two buildings which are linked by courtyards.
 The locals loved and hated this private home of a wealthy Mila family during the construction.
 It was due to its unusual style.

 Today, La Pedrera, with its unique and asymmetrical look, is the UNESCO World Heritage site.
-The building with colourful murals, floral motifs, tree-trunks like pillars and balconies evoking plants, looks like from the world of fairy-tales.
+The building has colourful murals, floral motifs, tree-trunks like pillars and also balconies evoking plants.
+It certainly looks like from the world of fairy-tales.

 An organic building combined Gaudi’s love for nature and geometry.
 Casa Mila is undoubtedly one of the most iconic buildings of Gaudi in Barcelona.